Openness to experience: Measurement

 A number of studies have found that openness to experience has two major subcomponents, one related to intellectual dispositions, the other related to the experiential aspects of openness, such as aesthetic appreciation and openness to sensory experiences.
 These subcomponents have been referred to as intellect and experiencing openness respectively, and have a strong positive correlation (r = .55) with each other.

 According to research by Sam Gosling, it is possible to assess openness by examining people's homes and work spaces.
-Individuals who are highly open to experience tend to have distinctive and unconventional decorations.
+People who are highly open to experience tend to have distinctive and unconventional decorations.
 They are also likely to have books on a wide variety of topics, a diverse music collection, and works of art on display.

 Psychological aspects

 Openness to experience has both motivational and structural components.
 People high in openness are motivated to seek new experiences and to engage in self-examination.
 Structurally, they have a fluid style of consciousness that allows them to make novel associations between remotely connected ideas.
 Closed people by contrast are more comfortable with familiar and traditional experiences.